-- 9.1 Any compensation payments made to Chief Officers and Deputy Chief Officers on ceasing to hold office or to be employed by the authority will be made on the same basis as any other employee in line with the County Council's 'managing change' policies. - 9.2 The Local Government Early Termination of Employment (Discretionary Compensation) England and Wales Regulations 2006 require local authorities to formulate and publish their policy on making discretionary payments on early termination of employment within the parameter of up to 104 weeks' pay.
+9.1.
+Any compensation payments made to Chief Officers and Deputy Chief Officers on ceasing to hold office or to be employed by the authority will be made on the same basis as any other employee in line with the County Council's 'managing change' policies.

+- 9.2.
+The Local Government Early Termination of Employment (Discretionary Compensation) England and Wales Regulations 2006 require local authorities to formulate and publish their policy on making discretionary payments on early termination of employment within the parameter of up to 104 weeks' pay.
 In the event of an employee being made redundant or applying for voluntary severance, the County Council's managing change policy contains details of the circumstances in which a redundancy payment is payable.
 The payment is calculated on the basis of the statutory redundancy payment multiplied by 1.75.
-This equates to a maximum of 52.5 weeks' pay. - 9.3 The Local Government Pension Scheme regulations provide for access to pension benefits without reduction from the age of 55 in the event of an employee being made redundant.
+This equates to a maximum of 52.5 weeks' pay. - 9.3.
+The Local Government Pension Scheme regulations provide for access to pension benefits without reduction from the age of 55 in the event of an employee being made redundant.
 The County Council has the discretion to award up to three years' augmentation of pension benefits in exceptional circumstances only, and this has to be supported by a business case.
-The managing change policy stipulates that where a proposal is in place for a Chief Officer, Deputy or Assistant Director to be made redundant, this must be referred to the Chief Executive, to seek Member approval for the redundancy payments. - 9.4 Where a severance package for an individual employee exceeds £100,000 this must be approved by the Governance Committee with the components of the package listed separately.
+The managing change policy stipulates that where a proposal is in place for a Chief Officer, Deputy or Assistant Director to be made redundant, this must be referred to the Chief Executive, to seek Member approval for the redundancy payments. - 9.4.
+Where a severance package for an individual employee exceeds £30,000 it must be approved by the Chief Executive.
+A severance package that exceeds £100,000 must be approved by the Governance Committee with the components of the package listed separately.